-In contrast, graceful arches and spires rising above the buildings and entrances left him in awe of how smooth they appeared.
+In contrast, graceful arches and spires rising above the entrance left him in awe of how smooth they appeared.
 That was, until someone pushed him from behind, nearly shoving him to the ground.

 “Get moving, boy.
 You’re blocking the road,” grumbled a man holding the rope of a giant ox.
 The brown monstrosity pulled a cart heavily laden with goods wearing a doleful expression that stated today was no different from any other day.

 An idea struck Azroth, getting an appreciative growl from his stomach.